The bio of our Field Associate in Zambia and a summary of WCE’s work in Zambia.

 World Computer Exchange (WCE) is ready to send our 11th shipment to Lusaka.
 The computers are usually preloaded with English versions of Linux Ubuntu operating system (more resistant to viruses than Windows), Libre/Office suite (can be saved in Word), Edubuntu, Khan Academy and our content pack of education, health, agriculture, environment, and technology content for offline use.
 WCE seeks a Corporate Sponsor to match the donations from our partners to help in covering the costs for our upcoming shipment.
 WCE is now recruiting future recipients from among our 179 interested groups in Zambia.

-Over the years, WCE has shipped 3,806 low-cost refurbished computers loaded with educational content for offline use to Zambia to connect 276 schools and centers that have connected 649,250.
+Over the years, WCE has shipped 3,806 low-cost refurbished computers loaded with educational content for offline use to Zambia to connect 276 schools and centers that have connected 649,250 youth.
 Many of these schools are assisted by Peace Corps Volunteers whom we hope will participate again in the future as they have in Zambia and in 16 other developing countries.
 Some of the recipients have been institutions that help deaf youth.

 Prior WCE shipments to Zambia have been partially financially Sponsored by Coopers Lybrand, Atlas REO Services, the Woodford Foundation, and the ABILIS Foundation.